1. Cultural policy system

 As described above, different cultural affairs are under different ministries.
 In particular, the management of cultural heritage is separate from the rest.
 It is typical that the Prime Minister himself creates government commissioners, public foundations and agencies to distribute funds for the management of what he considers to be important issues.
 This can have the advantage of efficiency, but the disadvantage of unpredictability and lack of transparency.
 Of the non-governmental organisations, the government only cooperates with those over which it has control.
 In the absence of structured communication about the operations of the cultural government, the details of the co-operation are not transparent.

 As a legacy of the communist period, the state is expected and indeed is performing as the main sponsor of cultural institutions.
-That applies also to those connected to local governments, including the vast network of houses of culture (művelődési houses).
-With the regime change, opportunities for private investments and initiatives opened up and they led to a fundamental overhaul of the cultural industries, such us publishing, design, art galleries etc. – festivals can also be added to this list.
+That applies also to those connected to local governments, including the vast network of local cultural centres (művelődési házak).
+With the regime change opportunities for private investments and initiatives opened up and they led to fundamental overhaul in the cultural industries, such us publishing, design, art galleries etc. – festivals can be added to this list.

-Independent art groups have a decisive role in challenging the primacy of large public ensembles, particularly in drama and dance, since the late communist era.
-In the rock music scene, spontaneous bottom-up emergence and independent operation are the rule.
+Decisive is the role of independent art groups, which in drama and dance have challenged the primacy of large public ensembles already since the late communist era.
+In the popular music scene, spontaneous bottom-up emergence and independent operation are the rule.

 Table 1: Cultural institutions financed by public authorities, by domain